mouseandthebillionaire/planetVelocityMap/Texts.md

 *"My idea of a iece of sculpture is a road [...]
 That is, a road doesn't reveal itself at any particular point or from any particular point.
 Roads appear and disappear ....
 We don't have a single point of view for a road at all, except a moving one, moving along it."* - quoted from Solnit's *Wanderlust* who adds that "Andre's minimal sculptures, like Chinese scrolls, reveal themselves over time in response to the movement of the looker."
 (269)

+## Crawford, M. _The World Beyond Your Head_

+*"the Epicurean recommendation, in contrast to the Stoic, is that if you are disturbed by some unwanted emotion, it is a shift of attention, rather than a wilful effort of belief, that will deliver you from it."* (173)

+*"the Latin root of our English word attention is _tenere_, which means to stretch or make tense.
+External objects provide an attachment point for the mind; they can pull us out of ourselves.
+But only if they are treated _as_ external logics, with her reality of their own."* (175)

+Two great quotes for the playthings section of this exploration.
+Obviously a tad prescriptive/spiritual (especially the first) but could provide some footing for why focusing on an external object during play is beneficial.

+"The Kabuki dance of our electronic lives" (176)

+TODO: Fill in the notes from earlier chapters (if any are fitting)

 ## Han, B. _The Disappearance of Rituals_, 2020

 _"Rituals are processes of embodiment and bodily performances."_ (11)